ChorusFruuuit/SimpleTrackingCompass/README.md

 ---

 ## ✨ Features
-- 📍 Always shows a compass in the HUD.
+- 📍 Shows a compass in the HUD.
+(Can be hidden)
 - 🧭 Lets you track other players.
 - 👥 Great for multiplayer survival, challenges, and manhunts.